 Wondering what to do in Edinburgh in January?
 If you are heading to Scotland’s capital in the winter, there are a few things to remember in the new year season.
 Though the average temperature is quite cool, Edinburgh is always a great place to visit with plenty of beautiful places to explore!
 Among the best things about visiting Edinburgh during the coldest month of the year is fewer crowds.

-Unlike the big crowds in August for the Edinburgh Fringe Festival, the Edinburgh International Festival or the high season of those visiting Edinburgh’s Christmas markets, the capital of Scotland is rather quiet during the month of January and still worth visiting.
-Benefits of visiting at a less popular time means better rates into the Edinburgh airport or train station, cheaper rental car costs for a road trip around Edinburgh, and more reasonable hotel rates as well.
-Post public holidays, the Edinburgh Christmas market, and the 4th January or so, crowds die down and you can anticipate a chilly average low temperature throughout the city ready to explore.
+Unlike the big crowds in August for the Edinburgh Fringe Festival, the Edinburgh International Festival, or the high season of those visiting Edinburgh’s Christmas markets, the capital of Scotland is rather quiet during the month of January and still worth visiting.
+The benefits of visiting at a less popular time mean better rates at the Edinburgh airport or train station, cheaper rental car costs for a road trip around Edinburgh, and more reasonable hotel rates as well.
+Post public holidays, the Edinburgh Christmas market, and the 4th of January or so, crowds die down and you can anticipate a chilly average low temperature throughout the city ready to explore.

 Is January a good time to visit Edinburgh?

 In terms of weather, January’s weather forecast is one of the coldest months of the year in Edinburgh, Scotland.
 The average high temperatures are around 4 degrees Celsius (39 degrees F).
 The winter months can have cold temperatures that dip below 0 degrees Celsius, around 16-17 degrees Fahrenheit.
 Average lows generally fall around 1 degree Celsius or 34 degrees Fahrenheit.